Jemya-Belizaire/Jemya-Belizaire/RESUME.md

 ---
 ## EDUCATION

-University of Hawaiʻi at Mānoa, Master of Business Administration — Honolulu, HI
+**University of Hawaiʻi at Mānoa** — Honolulu, HI

-* Master of Business Administration — Expected 2028
+*Master of Business Administration, Expected 2028*

-Bachelor of Science in Operations Management
+**Southern New Hampshire University** — Manchester, New Hampshire *Bachelor of Science in Operations Management, 2026*
 ---
 ## PROFESSIONAL EXPERIENCE